grafana/tempo/docs/sources/tempo/metrics-generator/service-graph-view.md

 You have to enable span metrics and service graph generation on the Grafana backend so metrics that are generated as traces are ingested.

-To use the Service graph view, you need:
+To use the service graph view, you need:

 * Tempo or Grafana Cloud Traces with either 1) the metrics generator enabled and configured or 2) the Grafana Agent enabled and configured to send data to a Prometheus-compatible metrics store
 * [Services graphs]({{< relref "../metrics-generator/service_graphs/#how-to-run" >}}), which are enabled by default in Grafana